 Iran Watch is a comprehensive website published by the Wisconsin Project on Nuclear Arms Control.
 The site tracks Iran’s ability to develop nuclear weapons, ballistic missiles, and other weapons of mass destruction, as well as Iran's efforts to evade the sanctions aimed at inhibiting this development.
 The website serves to increase awareness of the strategic situation in Iran by making information and analysis of Iran’s weapon potential available to policymakers, the media, scholars, and the general public.

 Iran Watch contributes to the Wisconsin Project’s research and public education mission, which is designed to prevent strategic trade from contributing to the spread of nuclear, chemical, and biological weapons and the missiles to deliver them.
 The Wisconsin Project is a private, nonprofit, non-partisan organization based in Washington, D.C., founded in cooperation with the University of Wisconsin.

-- Open source profiles of hundreds of Iranian Entities with links to proliferation
+- Open-source profiles of hundreds of Iranian Entities linked to proliferation and their foreign Suppliers

 The principal researcher for Iran Watch is Valerie Lincy, who is the Project's Executive Director.
-Ms. Lincy graduated from Smith College and received an M.S. in foreign service from Georgetown University.
-Before coming to the Project, she worked as a researcher in the Paris bureau of the New York Times and as a researcher in Washington-based non-profit institutes.
+Valerie graduated from Smith College and received a master's degree in foreign service from Georgetown University.
+Before joining the Wisconsin Project, she worked in the Paris bureau of The New York Times and at several Washington-based nonprofits.
+Valerie is a Gender Champion in Nuclear Policy.

-In addition, Iran Watch has benefited from the contributions of past researchers including Simon Chin and Warren Marshall.
+The site has also benefited from the contributions of past researchers, including Simon Chin, Ashley Curtis, Abby Eineman, Jerrica Goodson, Simon Mairson, Mana Mostatabi, and Warren Marshall.